dcos/dcos-cli/README.rst

 Detailed help and usage information is available through the :code:`dcos help` command and for specific subcommands through :code:`dcos <subcommand> --help`.

-Addition documentation for the CLI and for the DCOS in general is available in the `Mesosphere docs`_.
+Additional documentation for the CLI and for the DCOS in general is available in the `Mesosphere docs`_.

 Using the CLI without DCOS